zesk/build/docs/tools/self.md

 - `--debug` - Optional.
 Flag.
 Debugging is on.
 - `--force` - Optional.
 Flag.
 Force installation even if file is up to date.
 - `--diff` - Optional.
 Flag.
 Show differences between old and new file.
-- `--replace` - Optional.
+- `--replace fie` - Optional.
 Flag.
-Replace an old version of this script with this one and delete this one.
+Replace the target file with this script and delete this one.
 Internal only, do not use.

 #### Exit codes